SystemRDL/systemrdl-compiler/docs/examples.rst

 .. literalinclude:: ../examples/print_hierarchy.py
     :lines: 34-52

-Finally, the a walker is created, and is used to traverse the elaborated register model.
+Finally, the walker is created, and is used to traverse the elaborated register model.
 At each node, the listener callbacks are executed.

 .. literalinclude:: ../examples/print_hierarchy.py